Peter-Nil/Particle-Manager/README.md

 ### Summary ###

-This project is the source code for a master thesis
+This project is the source code for a master thesis about ragdoll physics.

 ### What is this repository for? ###